VenturaNotes/Knowledge/Mathematics/Discrete Math/Kenneth H. Rosen/(Home Page) Discrete Mathematics and Its Applications by Kenneth H. Rosen (8th edition).md

 ##### Example 7
 - Disjunction of p and q from Example 5
-	- “Rebecca’s PC has at least 16 GB free hard disk space, or the processor in Rebecca’s PC runs faster than 1 GHz.” ([Rosen, 2019, p.
+	- “Rebecca's PC has at least 16 GB free hard disk space, or the processor in Rebecca's PC runs faster than 1 GHz.” ([Rosen, 2019, p.
 5](zotero://select/library/items/7U457C8R)) ([pdf](zotero://open-pdf/library/items/SSBAAPX5?page=28&annotation=BDJV962Q))
 	- $p \lor q$
 - “the [[exclusive or]] of these two propositions is true when exactly one of p and q is true; it is false when both p and q are true (and when both are false).” ([Rosen, 2019, p.
 5](zotero://select/library/items/7U457C8R)) ([pdf](zotero://open-pdf/library/items/SSBAAPX5?page=28&annotation=LTBLFM4V))